 - Cheese (optional) - you can add any shredded cheese of choice for flavor or nutritional yeast, if dairy-free.

 - Finely chop the vegetables in a food processor/blender.

 - Cook the vegetables over medium-high heat in a skillet with the seasonings.
 This step is essential in building flavor.

-- Blend the chickpeas with tahini, lemon juice, and oil into until smooth.
+- In the same blender, add the chickpeas, tahini, lemon juice, and oil into until smooth.
 You can also use a potato masher.

-- Combine the chickpea mixture along with the rest of the ingredients in a mixing bowl.
+- Combine the chickpea mixture along with the rest of the ingredients in a large mixing bowl.

 For all the details, scroll down to the recipe card below.

 Cook quinoa in advance so it's one less thing you have to do the day of.
 Go ahead and cook a large batch to enjoy throughout the week.

 Don't force flip!
 Depending on the size of your patties, you may need to cook for longer before flipping.

 They should flip easily.
 If they don’t, return the pan back into the oven and cook for a few more minutes until they do.
 Otherwise, they will break.